In supporting our work on a monthly or annual basis, you'll help make our work sustainable. In return, you'll get access to:

-If I become a crowdfunder, how long will I be part of the community?
+If I become a crowdfunder, how long will I be a part of the community?

 Your membership will last as long as you want.
-You can cancel any time by requesting it by email.
-We will confirm your cancelation in 3 to 5 working days.
+You can cancel any time by managing your account here or requesting it by email at firstname.lastname@example.org.
+We will confirm your cancellation in 3 to 5 working days.

 Is there a minimum amount for contributions?

 Yes.
 You can make a one-time donation starting at $10, monthly starting at $2, or annually at $20.